JuliaLang/www.julialang.org/blog/_posts/2015-09-29-compose3d-threejs.md

 Julia during JSoC!

 Switching over to using web components suddenly opened up 2 major avenues.
 Compose3D could now work with Escher and also provided interactivity.
-Shashi demoed this during his talk at The Fifth Elephant with a Sierpinski pyramid whose number of levels of recursion could be changed using a slider.
-ThreeJS outputs [Patchwork](https://github.com/shashi/Patchwork.jl) elements, which let's it use Patchwork's clever diffing capabilities, thereby updating only the required DOM elements and helping performance.
+ThreeJS outputs [Patchwork](https://github.com/shashi/Patchwork.jl) elements, which lets it use Patchwork's clever diffing capabilities, thereby updating only the required DOM elements and helping performance.

 On the other hand, web components introduced issues with IJulia notebooks regarding serving the files required by